Jordy3D/MoonbouncePlus/README.md

 ## Features

+- OSRS chat effects!
+Use most of the chat effects you're familiar with from OldSchool RuneScape!
 - Ponder for potential new crafting opportunities based on your inventory
   ![chrome_DU5zjnsLiU](https://github.com/Jordy3D/MoonbouncePlus/assets/19144524/3a386947-a633-405b-9ed4-5e3432abe4c2)
 - Appraise the value of your inventory, as well as how many items are contained within (both total and unique)